Introduction & Highlights

 December: The Fawley - Bromford Bridge workings now included trains of fifty four tanks cars, worked throughout by pairs of Type 3's.
 At the end of 1963 these trains were routed away from the Didcot, Newbury & Southampton line, on to the route via Basingstoke & Reading, the majority of the D N & S would close on August 10th 1964.

-January: modifications to the Central Division freight workings included several cross London services to Willesden, Brent and Ferme Park, the last destination taking the Type 3's over the Widened Lines for the first time.
-These changes required four Type 3's to be sent over from the South West Division.
+January: modifications to the Central Division freight workings intended to remove all steam workings from the area were effective January 6th.
+These included several cross London services to Willesden, Brent and Ferme Park, the last destination taking the Type 3's over the Widened Lines for the first time.
+These changes required four or five Type 3's to be sent over from the South West Division.
 A total of 36 Type 3's were now engaged on Central Division duties, all were maintained by Hither Green with the diagrams arranged to allow for scheduled maintenance to be carried out at Hither Green.
 On the Oxted line a revision of the services led to a major overall reduction in passenger train mileage, the elimination of the remaining Uckfield line steam workings and the continued use of the Type 3's on some of these services.

 January 9th: D6553 was sent to Derby for static brake tests and then to work a test train of airbraked freightliner vehicles.
 One test run was made to Leicester and back on January 10th, full testing commenced on January 16th between Derby & Leicester.
 A dynamometer car was included in the train.
 D6553 returned home on January 28th, but was soon recorded as on loan to the Western Region.